Shopify/hypertest/README.md

 This loads ruby and your bundle, then forks to load your test helper and tests after each file change.
 Happy hacking!

+## Limitations

+* Only works on macOS because I've only implemented this with FSEvents.
+Patches welcome.
+* Path filtering (`ignore:`) can only match on directory paths because the FSEvents library doesn't seem to want to let me use `file_events: true`.
+*